creationix/howtonode.org/articles/express-mongodb.markdown

 <express-mongodb/views/layout2.html.haml>

-Add a Sass template to the `views` folder in order to generate the css:
+Add a stylus template to the `views` folder in order to generate the css:

 <express-mongodb/views/style.css.sass>